TUEsday, APRIL 29, 2025 | |

 Are there sponsorship opportunities for this conference?

 Yes!
 Lead(HER) is designed to strengthen churches by strengthening and encouraging female clergy.
 Such an important event comes with exposure and recognition for the sponsors who have helped make it happen.
-Our sponsor registration site (coming soon) provides a detailed description of the benefits and allows you to sign on immediately.
+Our sponsor registration site provides a detailed description of the benefits and allows you to sign on immediately.
 Sponsorships are available on a first come, first served basis, and the sponsorship fee is payable by credit card or check, for your convenience.